-BPA is also contained within the resins used to coat the insides of some food cans contain the chemical BPA.
-This coating allows canned food to be heated to kill off bacteria without the metal in the can contaminating the food contents.
+BPA is also contained within the resins used to coat the insides of some food cans.
+This coating allows producers to heat canned food to kill off bacteria without the metal in the can contaminating the food contents.

-Bisphenol-A (BPA) is one of a large number of substances that may be able to interact with human hormone systems.
+BPA is one of a large number of substances that may be able to interact with human hormone systems.
 These substances are called 'endocrine disrupters'.

 Rules for using BPA in food packaging

-Under this regulation materials that contain BPA must not:
+By law, materials that contain BPA must not:

 - make food harmful